 Mustangs are ideal for equine therapy.
 They are, in effect, highly sensitive 1,200-pound biofeedback mechanisms.
-Horses sense and respond to a person's intentions, physicality and emotions, mirroring back subconscious issues so they may be identified and addressed.
+Horses respond to a person's intentions and physicality, mirroring subconscious issues so they may be identified and addressed.

 A SYMBOLIC BOND

-Many mustangs descended from horses bred for the military, then turned out to the wilderness when they were no longer needed.
+Many mustangs descended from horses bred for the military, then turned out when they were no longer needed.
 Only the strongest survived, due to their strength, resourcefulness and hyper-vigilance – characteristics they share with our veterans.

 These traits can create a connection between veteran and horse, often leading to a marked transformation for each.